 United℠ TravelBank Card vs Chase Freedom Unlimited®

 The Chase Freedom Unlimited® will be better for consumers who value flexibility and don't have any strong commitment to flying with United.
-The card awards 1.5% cash back on all purchases, no matter the category.
+Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
 This is actual cash back, unlike the TravelBank cash you get with the United℠ TravelBank Card.
 The upside to this is that you can find more opportunities to actually make use of your points.
 What you'll have to give up is the 25% discount on in-flight meals and the 2% rewards rate on United ticket purchases.
 If having a more flexible rewards program is worth more to you than these two benefits, the Chase Freedom Unlimited® is the right choice for you.

 It should be noted that the Chase Freedom Unlimited® is part of the Ultimate Rewards family of credit cards.
-If you were to ever also to sign up for either the Chase Sapphire Preferred® Card, Chase Sapphire Reserve℠ or the Ink Business Preferred℠ Credit Card, you could transfer your points to any number of airline and hotel programs, including United.
+If you were to sign up for either the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® or the Ink Business Preferred℠ Credit Card, you could transfer your points to any number of airline and hotel programs, including United.
 The downside for some will be the fact that those other cards come with annual fees, making them only useful for high spenders.